-If the Course Coordinator fails to solve the problem or does not respond to your request for help within 48 hours, you should request the assistance of the CQA.
-You may write to the CQA directly via email (contact information found in the Academic Support forum), or by way of the OPDD's Academic Support email academicsupport@open.uwi.edu.
-The team of CQAs will investigate the issue.
-The reference chart below outlines the correct protocol for reporting various issues that you may encounter.
+If the Course Instructor (CI) is unable to help resolve a problem that is reported or has not responded to a request for help within 72 hours, students should seek the assistance of the CQA.
+Students may write to the CQA directly via email (contact information found in the Academic Support forum), by of the OPDD's Academic Support or way email academicsupport@open.uwi.edu.
+The team of CQAs will investigate the issue and liaise with the CI and other support staff as needed.
+The reference charts below outline the correct protocol for reporting various issues that students may encounter.